What is Direct Air Capture?

 The Challenges Facing Direct Air Capture

 Direct Air Capture is not without its challenges.
-The most pressing of these are the high costs and the considerable energy requirements.
+The most pressing of these are the costs and energy requirements.

 As DAC technology advances, the costs are coming down.
 Initially, removing carbon dioxide from the air using direct air capture has been around $1000 per tonne of CO₂ but that figure can be brought as low as $100-$200 per tonne with the right technology in place.

-Since the process of removing the CO₂ is energy intensive, renewable energy is the preferred source such as geothermal, solar or wind energy.
+Since the process of removing the CO₂ is energy intensive, renewable energy is a must, such as geothermal, solar or wind energy.
 DAC systems can be built in any suitable location (they don’t have to be close to the source of emissions) and therefore they can be set up close to sources of renewable energy.

 Furthermore, for DAC to be effective in removing the amount of carbon from the air that is needed to reach net-zero by 2050, it will need to be deployed at scale, which will require dedicated investment and political will.